Powered by Keaze

 On the whole, yes.
 You’re not allocated a property or put in a random lottery.
 However, your circumstances do come into consideration, and shared ownership is only available on specific homes.
 For instance; if you’re a couple, you’re less likely to get a five-bedroom house opposite a school than the family of seven who applied.
 But it works both ways – you might get priority on a great apartment near your work.

 Eligibility requirements apply.
 It’s best to find a property you like and check with the housing association who is selling the property, to make sure it’s right for you.

 Here are a few things your housing association might factor in:

 Shared ownership properties are usually leasehold, meaning that shared owners are leaseholders.
-Your legal contract with the housing association is called a lease, and it makes you the homeowner.
+Your legal contract with the housing association is called a lease, and you rae entering into an assured tenancy.
 It states how long the lease is for, what you’ll be paying and what your responsibilities are.

 Being a leaseholder is one of the main ways to own a home.
 Most leases are between 99 and 125 years, but if you purchase your share under the new shard ownership model, your lease may be up to 990 years.
 Shared ownership leases can be extended once you purchase 100% of the home, however some housing associations allow you to extend before this.
 Your lease will contain all the details and costs for this process and it is important you find out the costs associated with extending the lease; the shorter the lease, the likelihood will be it will cost you more to extend it.
 This is something to look into especially when buying an older 'resale' shared ownership home.